Santieherrero/slate/source/includes/_organizations.md

 Parameter | Type | Description
 --------- | ------- | -----------
-id | Integer | Identifier of an organization name | String | Name of organization active_modules | Array | Array with the names of active modules that have the organization
+id | Integer | Identifier of an organization type | String | Type of the retrieve object attributes | Object | Attributes of that organization name | String | Name of the organization active_modules | Array | Array with the names of active modules that have the organization

 ## List of organizations